Earl of Huntingdon: Seventh creation (1529)

 The title was re-created for George Hastings, 3rd Baron Hastings, 5th Baron Hungerford, 6th Baron Botreaux and 3rd Baron de Moleyns.
 He fought in the French Wars of Henry VIII, and was part of the royalist suppression of the rebellion known as the Pilgrimage of Grace.
 In 1529 the King created him Earl of Huntingdon in the Peerage of England.
 His eldest son, the second Earl, was a lieutenant-general and served as Commander-in-Chief of the Army.
 Lord Huntingdon married Catherine, daughter and co-heiress of Henry Pole, 1st Baron Montagu, son of Sir Richard Pole and Margaret Pole, 8th Countess of Salisbury, daughter and sole heiress of George, Duke of Clarence, brother of King Edward IV.
 On his death the titles passed to his son, the third Earl.
 He was a possible heir presumptive to the crown through his mother, though Elizabeth I never acknowledged his claim officially.
 Lord Huntingdon was one of the custodians of Mary, Queen of Scots, and also served as President of the Council of the North.
 He was succeeded by his younger brother, the fourth Earl.
 He represented Derbyshire and Leicestershire in the House of Commons and served as Lord-Lieutenant of Rutland and Leicestershire.

 When he died the titles passed to his grandson, the fifth Earl.
-He was the son of Francis Hastings, Lord Hastings (d.
-1595).
+He was the son of Francis Hastings, Lord Hastings.
 Lord Huntingdon was also Lord-Lieutenant of Leicestershire and Rutland.
 He was succeeded by his eldest son, the sixth Earl.
 He sat as Member of Parliament for Leicestershire.
 His son, the seventh Earl, and also served as Lord-Lieutenant of Leicestershire and Derbyshire.
 He was succeeded by his eldest son, the eighth Earl.
 He carried the Sceptre at the Coronation of Queen Anne but died at an early age.
 He was succeeded by his half-brother, the ninth Earl.
 He carried the Sword of State at the Coronation of King George II.
 His son, the tenth Earl, was a courtier and notably served as Master of the Horse.
 He had no legitimate male issue and on his death in 1789 the earldom became dormant.
 He was succeeded in the baronies of Hastings, Hungerford, de Moleyns and Botreaux by his sister Lady Elizabeth, wife of The 1st Earl of Moira.